-When CrossFit athletes talk about PR, it simply means Personal Record.
+When athletes in the gym talk about PR, it simply means Personal Record.
 A Personal Record is when they have achieved a new high standard for a lift or workout in either weight, reps, or time.

 While the personal record is not the only objective for training, it is something worth celebrating because it demonstrates growth and dedication.

 When CrossFit athletes achieve a new PR, it is not meant to be showing off to others.
 Setting goals and reaching new PRs is about competing with yourself, and challenging yourself to become stronger, faster, and fitter.

 How Tracking PRs Makes You a Better Athlete